inveniosoftware/rfcs/rfcs/framework-0035-error-handling-and-response.md

 **Recap**

 Source of errors (exceptions raised) is three layers (Flask, View, Service).
 For handling these errors (i.e. making an HTTP error response) we can use Flask and Werkzeug's error handling system.
-The view layer is not well-suited for this.
+The view layer is not well-suited for this because it doesn't catch all errors.

 Above basically establish that either